vpakarinen2/qa-bot-langchain/README.md

-# LLM Q/A bot using LangChain.
+# Simple Q/A bot to run local LLMs.

 ## Setup